TBerrigan2101/project-two/README.md

 - The people I tested the site with found the site easy to navigate and it felt relatively intuitive and the content made sense.

-- One of the major issues that was flagged with me was I originally had text buttons for the game options and an image on the left showing the icons visually and they though they were interactive so they bypassed the text buttons and clicked on the icon display graphic which wasn't an active button.
-After that I decided to remove the text buttons from the menu and just use the individual icons as buttons and replaced the player image on the left side wih the Ghostbusters graphic.
+- One of the major issues that was flagged with me was I originally had text buttons for the game options and an image on the left showing the icons visually and users thought this image was interactive so they bypassed the text buttons and clicked on the icon display graphic which wasn't an active button.
+After that I decided to remove the text buttons from the menu and just use the individual icons as buttons and replaced the player image on the left side wih the Ghostbusters graphic so users could understand what they had to select.

   ![old layout](readme-images/old-layout.png)